openstates/documentation/contributing/getting-started.rst

 **Step 2)** Ensure that Docker (and docker-compose) are installed locally and check their versions::

-    $ docker -v
+    $ docker --version
-    Docker version 1.12.5, build 7392c3b
+    Docker version 17.03.0-ce, build 60ccb22
-    $ docker-compose -v
+    $ docker-compose --version
-    docker-compose version 1.9.0, build 2585387
+    docker-compose version 1.11.2, build dfed245

-Of course your versions may be newer.
+Of course, your versions may be newer.
+The minimum required versions for Open States are:

+    * 1.9.0 of Docker
+    * 1.10.0 of Docker Compose

 **Step 3)** We'll fork and clone the main `Open States scraper repository <https://github.com/openstates/openstates>`_.